• home

 Location : Helsinki

-Welcome to Helsinki, Finland!
-Your tour kicks off with a welcome meeting at 6 pm.
-If in the city early, maybe check out the magnificent Suomenlinna Sea Fortress, Senate Square or catch a performance at the National Theatre.
+Tervetuloa!
+Welcome to Finland.
+Your adventure kicks off in Helsinki with a welcome meeting at 6 pm tonight.
+If you arrive early, maybe check out the Suomenlinna Sea Fortress, Senate Square or catch a performance at the National Theatre.
 You may want to consider purchasing the Helsinki Card – which is both an economical way to travel on Helsinki City Transport (HKL) services and free admission to the main Helsinki sights and nearly 50 museums.
+After your meeting, maybe head out for an optional welcome dinner with your group.

 Day :2